AkshatGupta-CB/P4HA1-KO-Mammary-Gene-Networks/README.md

 - `Get_differential_regulons_Basal_fc15_p005.ipynb`

 **Purpose**
-- Identify DETGs of significant regulons (Step 1) with DGE lists (Step 2) to obtain **DETGs** per regulon, per sub-cluster.
+- Identify DETGs of significant regulons (Step 1) with DGE lists (Step 2) to obtain **DETGs** per regulon, per sub-cluster

 **Input**
 - Significantly different regulons (.txt) for each subcluster (Step 1)
 - Differentially expressed genes (.txt) for each subcluster in 5Ht and 6Ho
 -
 **Output**
-- DETGs for significant regulons (.csv) in each subcluster of the 5Ht and 6Ho mice.
+- DETGs for significant regulons (.csv) in each subcluster of the 5Ht and 6Ho mice

 ---